This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook the Pasta: Bring a pot of salted water to a boil and cook pasta until al dente.
-Reserve 2 tablespoons of the pasta water before draining.
-Set the pasta aside.
+• Bring a small pot of salted water to a boil.
+Add 2 ounces of pasta and cook until al dente.
+Before draining, reserve 2 tablespoons of the pasta water.
+Drain the pasta and set aside.

-• Prepare the Sauce: In the same pot, melt the butter over medium heat.
-Add the minced garlic and cook for 1 minute, stirring frequently.
+• Return the pot to the stove over medium heat.
+Add the butter and let it melt.
+Stir in the minced garlic and cook for about 1 minute, stirring frequently, until fragrant.

-• Combine Pasta and Sauce: Remove the pot from the heat.
-Add the cooked pasta and reserved pasta water, stirring until the pasta is well-coated in the butter sauce.
+• Remove the pot from the heat.
+Add the cooked pasta and reserved pasta water.
+Stir until the noodles are evenly coated in the butter.

-• Add Cheese and Seasoning: Stir in freshly grated Parmesan cheese, a pinch of salt, and black pepper to taste.
+• Stir in freshly grated Parmesan cheese.
+Season with salt and black pepper to taste.

 Notes

-• Use the Right Pot: Choose a pot large enough for the pasta to move freely as it cooks.
+• Use the Right Pot: A small pot that gives the pasta room to move helps it cook evenly.
 A 2-quart saucepan works well for a single serving.
-Using a larger pot helps the water return to a boil quickly after adding the pasta.

-• Stir to Prevent Sticking: Stir the pasta immediately after adding it to the pot, and continue stirring occasionally to keep it from clumping or sticking to the bottom.
+• Stir Early: Stir the pasta right after adding it to the pot, then occasionally as it cooks, to keep the noodles from clumping.

 Nutrition